The absorbent mind"….the tiny child’s absorbent mind finds all its nutriment in its surroundings. Here…

 These objects need to be interesting for your baby to explore, especially through the five senses.

-Young babies like to explore things by touching, smelling and manipulating.
-Obviously, they also see the objects and they would shake something that makes music to see if it makes sound, but mainly they’re going to just manipulate with their hands.
+Young babies like to explore things by touching, smelling, and manipulating.
+Obviously, they also see the objects and they would shake something that makes music to see if it makes a sound, but mainly they’re going to just manipulate with their hands.

 Because (usually) toys you find in shops will be made of plastic and will be in very bright colours, but for a child, young baby or toddler, there will not be any difference between two similar plastic toys.

 They don’t have any understanding of what the toy represents yet.